+The article will show you how to use OFFSET Dynamic Range for multiple columns in Excel in effective ways.
 Dynamic range expands automatically when you update the raw data to the range.
-It is so irritating to insert separate formula for the newly updated data, rather we may utilize dynamic range through using the OFFSET function efficiently.
+It is so irritating to insert separate formulas for the newly updated data, rather we may utilize dynamic range by using the OFFSET function efficiently.

-In this article, I’ll discuss the ways to apply the OFFSET function in dynamic range and dynamic named range also for multiple columns.
-Later, I’ll show the INDEX MATCH function as an effective alternative.
+In this article, I’ll discuss the ways to apply the OFFSET function in dynamic range and dynamic named range for multiple columns.
+Later, I’ll show the INDEX and MATCH functions as effective alternatives.

 The OFFSET function returns a cell or cell range where the starting point, number of rows and columns, height, and width are provided.